steele232/website-world-class-NLP/_posts/2018-06-09-XML-parsing-example.md

-# Python XML Parsing Example

 Hello Everyone!
 Today, I want to share how to parse through XML files in Python.
 We will use a simple example and then use a real-life example from my experience.

 ## Resources